 Cold Melon with Mint and Amaretti Cookie Crumbles – in other words, souped-up melon - is a great way to use those sweet summer melons and make them into something company-worthy.

-For our version, we used watermelon and cantaloupe, and we added a bright yellow Canary melon, which was soft and sweet, and a green-and-yellow striped Santa Claus melon, which reminded us of a honeydew.
+For this recipe, we used watermelon and cantaloupe, and we added a bright yellow Canary melon, which was soft and sweet, and a green-and-yellow striped Santa Claus melon, which reminded us of a honeydew.
 Any melon or mix of them will do.

 ¼ cup sugar